 As you stated, our economy is slowly faltering away and it’s no laughing matter, but I am confused as to how our great music and cheer cannot be expressed when we are in a terrible fiscal situation?

-So you’re right when you say that we perpetuate the stereotype- the belief that Newfoundlanders can make the best of crappy situation, that we can find fun in the most random places, that we smile and dance through hardships and change perspective to extend kindness and laughter.
+So you’re right when you say that we perpetuate the stereotype- the belief that Newfoundlanders can make the best of a crappy situation, that we can find fun in the most random places, that we smile and dance through hardships and change perspective to extend kindness and laughter.
 If that’s our stereotype, well damn, I’ll take it.

 In no way is sharing our accordion jig by any means a reflection of stupidity, as you say.
-It’s true that the Goofy Newfie is not something we would like to be associated with, and I have argue that a scoff at an airport by no means equals such a characteristic.
+It’s true that the Goofy Newfie is not something we would like to be associated with, and I have argued that a scoff at an airport by no means equals such a characteristic.

 The CBC video of the Newfoundlander’s airport performance was shared among the masses, Canadians near and far were happy to share our story in good jest.
 In what way does a thirty-minute dance off determine that we are “incompetent at everything else?”